leotrinh/leotrinh/README.md

 ### <div align="center">I'm LEO, a Senior Full Stack Engineer👨‍💻</div>

-- 🚀 Talk to me about anything related to technologies, I am always open to sharing, so if you are interested in exchanging knowledge and experiences then let’s get in touch.
+- 🚀 Talk to me about anything related to technology.
+I am always open to sharing, so let's get in touch if you want to exchange knowledge and experiences.

-- ⚡ Soft Skills: Quick adaptive spirit, quick learning, eager to learn and share knowledge with each others, excellent at: risk management, problem-solving skills
+- ⚡ Soft Skills: Quick adaptive spirit, quick learning, eager to learn and share knowledge with each other, excellent at risk management, problem-solving skills

 <br/>